Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * ERR_NOT_IMP

+  * B=0 at input but the _"Get the TTL and ToS used for outgoing datagrams"_ capability flag is not set.
+    The implementation does not support reading these values.

-B=1 at input but the "Explicitly set the TTL and TOS for outgoing datagrams" capability flags is not set.
+  * B=1 at input but the _"Explicitly set the TTL and ToS for outgoing datagrams"_ capability flags is not set.
 The implementation does not support explicitly setting these values.

 ### 4.7.4.
 TCPIP_CONFIG_PING: Get/set the automatic PING reply flag